andrewwhitman/HatefulMemesDetection/README.md

 ## Overview

-This repo
+This repo aims to solve this problem using that data and performed how well.

 ## Business and Data Understanding

+Project context with at least one citation for domain understanding.
 The data comes from [Facebook AI's Hateful Memes Challenge](https://hatefulmemeschallenge.com/).

-See the [Reproducibility](##Reproducibility "Go to Reproducibility") section of this README to access the data.
+See the [Reproducibility](#Reproducibility "Go to Reproducibility") section of this README to access the data.

 ## Modeling and Evaluation

-Text here
+Models x, y, and z.
+Final model compared to baseline.

 ## Conclusions

-Text here
+Recommendations

 ## Information